 - Trails -- More than 11.621 miles of backcountry trails built or maintained in California national parks and forests, with many more miles for trails in city, regional and state parks.

 - Parks -- More than 11 million hours of work improving rural and urban parks and recreation areas.

 - Energy Conservation -- More than three decades of energy conservation work.
 The CCC likes to say “Conservation is our middle name.”

-- The CCC has provided more than 9.3 million hours of emergency response on nearly every major California natural disaster -- floods, fires, earthquakes and more -- since 1976.
+- The CCC has provided 11.3 million hours of emergency response on nearly every major California natural disaster -- floods, fires, earthquakes and more -- since 1976.

-- Corpsmembers have filled more than three million sandbags during floods and storms.
+- Corpsmembers have filled more than 3.5 million sandbags during floods and storms.

 - Along with their natural resource work, all corpsmembers advance their education in the CCC.
 In the last three years, more than 4,000 corpsmembers worked to complete their high school diplomas.